-More on Paris Plages: See pictures from the beach boardwalk at Paris Plages 2010 and find a free concert in the "FNAC Live" festival lineup this year.
+More on Paris Plages: See pictures from the beach boardwalk at Paris Plages 2010.

 Every year, Parisians and visitors spread out blankets at the ultramodern Parc de la Villette, where some 36 movies are shown on a giant outdoor screen as part of an open-air cinema festival in Paris.
 Starting to see why August is a great month for movie aficionados?
 In 2013, entry is free.